Vixtorbir/TheGoonies_NimcomVideogames/Design.md

 |![](https://raw.githubusercontent.com/nicobabot/OutZone_AlchemistStudio/master/Wiki%20material/Design/MOBS/SpeedBust.png)|Speed Bust|0|100|When you grab it you become faster|3|
 |![](https://raw.githubusercontent.com/nicobabot/OutZone_AlchemistStudio/master/Wiki%20material/Design/MOBS/EnergyExtend.png)|Energy Extend|0|100|When you grab it your maximum energy increases|3|
 # Enemies
+(All the hit points have been calculated with the laser gun without any power up)
 ## Level 1
 |Image|Name|Hit Points|Points|Description|Other stages where it is found|
 |:---:|:---:|:---:|:---:|---|:---:|